K-stability of Thaddeus' moduli of stable bundle pairs on genus two curves: Variation of GIT for lines in quartic del Pezzo threefolds

 Let us analyze the equations in (\ref{eq:standard form}).
-If $V$ acquires a singularity $p$ on $\ell$, then up to a change of coordinates one can assume that $p=[1,0,...,0]$.
+If $V$ acquires a singularity $p$ on $\ell$, then up to a change of coordinates, one can assume that $p=[1,0,...,0]$.
 It follows that $\ell_0$ and $\ell_0'$ are linearly dependent, and hence one may assume that $\ell_0'=0$ by replacing $Q'$ by another quadric in the pencil.
-In particular, under the correspondence in Lemma \ref{lem:sarkisov link}, this comes down to saying that the (unique) quadric containing the curve $C\subseteq \bP^3$ is normal.
+In particular, under the correspondence in Lemma \ref{lem:sarkisov link}, this comes down to saying that the (unique) quadric containing the curve $C\subseteq \bP^3$ is non-normal: indeed, the quadric is $\bV(\ell_0\ell'_1)$.